mondaycom/vibe/packages/core/docs/vibe-3-changelog.md

 - The `componentClassName` prop has been removed, use `className` instead 🔀
 - The `closeDialogOnContentClick` prop has been removed, use `closeMenuOnItemClick` instead 🔀
 - The `disabledReason` prop has been removed, use `tooltipContent` instead 🔀
+- The `hideWhenReferenceHidden` prop default value changes to "true", meaning when the MenuButton is hidden hide the dialog and tooltip as well.
+To disable this behavior set `hideWhenReferenceHidden` to "false"

 ### Modal